Estimated reading time: 7 minutes

 Indeed, substance abuse can have a profound impact on someone’s life.
 Caught in the throes of addiction, everything from physical, emotional, and personal struggles ensue.
 It goes without saying that seeking help and accessing treatment is essential to recovery.

 However, a better approach is to prevent the problem from occurring in the first place.
 And to do that, knowing the warning signs of drug addiction is a crucial first step.

-Being ignorant of the signs of addiction is a recipe for disaster, and will quickly have you or a loved one on a path toward a substance abuse disorder.
-Conversely, identifying them early can mitigate the future deleterious impact it’d surely have.
+Being ignorant of the signs of addiction is a recipe for disaster and will quickly have you or a loved one on a path toward a substance abuse disorder.
+Conversely, identifying them early can mitigate the future deleterious impact they’d surely have.

 Would you like to learn more?

-Keep reading to discover 8 key signs of drug abuse and addiction.
+Keep reading to discover eight key signs of drug abuse and addiction.